 How do I become a certified administrator?

-Administrators in the Washington education system include principal, program administrator, and superintendent.
+Administrators in the Washington education system include principal, program administrator, CTE director, and superintendent.

 - Learn more about becoming certified in one of these career opportunities.

 How do I become a paraeducator?

 The newly formed Paraeducator Certificate Program ensures statewide professional standards and training for paraeducators so they are equipped to support diverse student learning.

 Are you an out-of-state teacher?

 Washington’s geographical and cultural diversity often surprises newcomers and residents alike.
 Known as the Evergreen State, our landscape encompasses deserts, grasslands as well as forests and mountains.
 Our students are equally diverse, a dynamic population who is ready to grow intellectually and emotionally.
 Want to teach in Washington?
-It’s likely your certificate will qualify for our residency teacher or professional teacher certificate.
-You can easily evaluate whether your grade level and subject endorsements align with Washington State.
+It’s likely your certificate will qualify towards our teacher certificate.